longturn/freeciv21/docs/Contributing/visual-studio.rst

 Final Steps and Notes
 =====================

-At this point Visual Studio is ready for you to configure and compile (build) Freeciv21.
-However, as of this writing there is an issue with installing Freeciv21 inside of the Visual Studio user interface:
+At this point Visual Studio is ready for you to configure, compile (build), and install Freeciv21.

-* Issue 1006: Install target fails on Visual Studio on Windows

 To configure Freeciv21 in Visual Studio you first have to select either the :file:`windows-release` or :file:`windows-debug` configuration preset as defined in :file:`CMakePresets.json`.
 On the :guilabel:`Standard`